top of page

 You can sign up to volunteer by filling out the form here.
 There are tabs across the top for the weeks/months.
 Once you register, you will be provided with further instructions on how to assist.
 Please note that volunteers are responsible for their own travel and accommodation.

-2. When volunteering, what do I need to know?
+3. When volunteering, what do I need to bring?

 CHECKLIST of ESSENTIALS: